Camera

 HeadScale is the scale of the user's perspective of the world when using VR.

-This means the larger the HeadScale value, the smaller the world will look from the user's perspective when using VR devices and vice versa.
-For example, a part that is 1 stud tall appears to be 0.6 meters tall to a VR player with a HeadScale = 0.5.
+The size of 1 stud in VR is 0.3 meters / HeadScale, meaning that larger HeadScale values equate to the world looking smaller from the user's perspective when using VR devices.
+For example, a part that's 1 stud tall appears to be 0.6 meters tall to a VR player with a HeadScale of 0.5.

 This property is automatically controlled by VRService.AutomaticScaling to align the player's perspective with the size of their avatar.
-If you intend to control HeadScale yourself or use custom characters, toggle VRService.AutomaticScaling = Enum.VRScaling.Off.
+If you intend to control HeadScale yourself or use custom characters, toggle VRService.AutomaticScaling to Enum.VRScaling.Off.

 MaxAxisFieldOfView